epsagon/epsagonctl/README.md

 Install the CLI with

-    $ pip install epsagoncli
+    $ pip install epsagonctl

-And the package will be added to your PATH under `epsagoncli`.
+And the package will be added to your PATH under `epsagon`.

 ## Usage